 A key goal of intranets today is to streamline company processes to ensure efficiency of the workforce.
-This is true regardless of where an employee is working from, whether it be in the office or on the frontline.
+This is true regardless of where an employee is working from, whether it be in the office, at home or on the frontline.
 Features implemented include responsive design, comprehensive search, document management and social intranet tools to boost collaboration and engagement among users.

 Serving organisations and businesses with a variety of job roles, these intranet features are set based on needs and specifications of the users.

 One of the rising components of intranets is its social side.
-It is considered best practice to include social intranet tools include blogging, forums, wikis, corporate directories, social feeds, Q&A sections and team workspaces.
+It is considered best practice to include social intranet tools such as blogging, forums, wikis, corporate directories, social feeds, Q&A sections and team workspaces.
+More and more businesses are turning to intranet social media platforms to foster a positive, open workplace - no matter whether your team is sharing an office space or working remotely.

 Employees, Collaboration and Engagement